corybuecker/corybuecker.com/content/004-automating-cloud-run-deploy-from-github-actions-part-one.md

 ---
-title: Automating a Cloud Run deploy from Github Actions, part 1
+title: Automating a Cloud Run deploy from GitHub Actions, part 1
 published: 2019-12-19T09:00:00Z
 revised: 2019-12-27T13:54:13Z
 draft: false
 preview: In a previous post, I [setup up a Cloud Run service to host a static site](post/how-to-run-a-static-site-in-google-cloud-run) with an NGINX-based Docker image.
-Github hosts the underlying Next.js project.
-Github Actions can automate building and deploying each change to the repository.
+GitHub hosts the underlying Next.js project.
+GitHub Actions can automate building and deploying each change to the repository.
 This requires a little extra work to setup permissions to for Google's Container Registry and Cloud Run services.
 ---

 In a previous post, I [setup up a Cloud Run service to host a static site](post/how-to-run-a-static-site-in-google-cloud-run) with an NGINX-based Docker image.

-Github hosts the underlying Next.js project.
-Github Actions can automate building and deploying each change to the repository.
+GitHub hosts the underlying Next.js project.
+GitHub Actions can automate building and deploying each change to the repository.
 This requires a little extra work to setup permissions to for Google's Container Registry and Cloud Run services.

 ## Initialize Container Registry storage